-Kents Cavern has been home to several recent excavations led by teams from Universities of Durham, Sheffield and Oxford.
-All the excavations held at the caves are research projects which adhere to the guidelines set by the statutory bodies such as Historic England and Natural England.
-Mostly importantly, excavations help improve our knowledge of Kents Cavern which is why we like to keep everyone as up to date as possible.
+Kents Cavern has been excavated by teams from research institutions including more recently Durham, Sheffield and Oxford universities.
+All the excavations held at the caves are research projects fall under the statutory regulations overseen by Historic England and Natural England.
+Excavations help improve knowledge of Kents Cavern's past.

 Kents Cavern was home to a team of archaeologists lead by Rob Dinnis (Uni.
 Oxford).
 They commenced explorations of a blocked up cave entrance on the Kents Cavern site.